RACINGLINE R600 AIR INTAKE CLEANING KIT AND AIR FILTER CLEANING KIT

 The filter element is right at the heart of your RacingLine intake.
 It's a specialised, hand-made part developed for high performance and motorsport use.
 And, as with all the other parts on your car, the filter element deserves to be well looked after and be a part of your regular maintenance schedule.

-Our Oil and Cleaner Kit (below) will help you keep your Trifoam filter in peak condition at all times and ensure that the complex triple-layer foam continues to deliver its power and filtration benefits for many years.
+Our Air Intake, Air Filter, Oil and Cleaner Kit (below) will help you keep your Trifoam filter in peak condition at all times and ensure that the complex triple-layer foam continues to deliver its power and filtration benefits for many years.

 We have provided instructions on cleaning and maintenance below.
 It's a simple process, but please take time to read through, or ensure that your technician reads them, before you begin.
 We would suggest that you keep these notes with your car for future maintenance/owners.